open-data-courses/tree-based-models-in-r/chapters/chapter5.md

 What is the main difference between bagged trees and boosted trees?

-Hint: Boosting is an iterative algorithm and bagging is not.

 <choice>
 <opt text="Boosted trees don't perform as well as bagged trees.">